Genomicsplc/variantkey/README.md

 The functions provided here allows fast search for RSID and VariantKey values from binary files made of adjacent constant-length binary blocks sorted in ascending order.

-The input binary files can be generated using the rsidvar.sh script in the resources/tools folder.
+The input binary files can be generated from a normalized VCF file using the `resources/tools/rsvk.sh`.
+The VCF file can be normalized using the `resources/tools/vcfnorm.sh` script.

-The `rsid_variantkey.bin` file contains adjacent 12 bytes (96 bit) binary blocks with the following structure:
+The `rsvk.bin` file contains adjacent 12 bytes (96 bit) binary blocks with the following structure:

 ```
     00 01 02 03 04 05 06 07 08 09 10 11